by Santorini Dave • Updated: November 27, 2018

 Madrid Hotels – Tips and Advice

-- The best hotels are Hotel Ritz Madrid (most luxurious), URSO Hotel & Spa (best spa retreat), Hotel Orfila (outstanding service), Hotel Villa Magna (best for families), Gran Meliá Palacio de los Duques (best romantic escape), Posada El León de Oro (best boutique hotel) and Barceló Emperatriz (upscale local flair).
-The best budget hotel in Madrid is Room Mate Alicia.
+- Best Luxury Hotels in Madrid: Hotel Ritz Madrid (most luxurious) • URSO Hotel & Spa (best spa retreat) • Hotel Orfila (outstanding service) • Hotel Villa Magna (great for families) • Gran Meliá Palacio de los Duques (best romantic escape) • Posada del León de Oro Boutique Hotel (best boutique hotel) • Barceló Emperatriz (upscale local flair)

 - The best neighborhoods for visitors are Sol & Gran Vía (as central as it gets, walking distance to main attractions, great dining and shopping), La Latina & Lavapiés (great for tapas and nightlife, convenient for exploration of main sights), Chueca & Malasaña (best for bars, clubs and trendy restaurants, good transport connections), Huertas & Barrio Las Letras (closest to the “Golden Triangle” of art galleries, good dining options) and Salamanca (close to Retiro park, convenient for shopping and dining).